 Plus, there’s a large picnic shelter near the playground that you can hire and lots of open grassed area.
 And a little walk away is Parramatta River.

-There are only temporary toilets at the moment (port-a-loos) near the parking on the park road.
-But a toilet block is planned to be built.
-Plus, there are toilets at the George Street Gatehouse, though not sure they are open now that the Grounds Keeper Cafe has closed.
+There are only temporary toilets at the moment (portaloos) near the main park road in front of the playground.
+But a toilet block is currently being built and is set to open by December 2020.
+Plus, there are toilets at the George Street Gatehouse, where the Georgie Boy pop-up cafe is.

-Parramatta Park Trust is currently looking for a new cafe to lease the space at George Street Gatehouse.
-And we hope someone looking to open a family friendly cafe is found sooner rather than later.
+Parramatta Park Trust is still currently looking for a new cafe to lease the space at George Street Gatehouse.
+Currently Circa has a pop-up cafe there called Georgie Boy.
+NOTE: their opening hours are currently 8am to 2pm daily.

 Finding Paperbark Playground at Pavilion Flat